 - What needs to change in offices to increase work day satisfaction?

 The reality is that work spaces in all corners of the world are failing to fulfill employees’ needs.
 Research shows that we as humans require a variety of work spaces.
-One recent study on work productivity found that knowledge workers need work spaces that stimulate openness and collaboration, in addition to enclosed settings to focus on tasks.
+One recent study on work productivity found that knowledge workers need work spaces that stimulate openness, creativity and collaboration, in addition to enclosed settings to focus on tasks.

 In other words, workers need places for collaboration and concentration.
 Just take a look at your calendar.
 For many of us, our day consists of blocks of meetings and individual work tasks.